wrench-project/eduwrench-slurm-terminal-simulator/narrative/README.md

   2. Sneaky job submission

-    - Reset the simulation to go back to the initial time.
     - Inspect the state of the queue and answer the following questions:
-        - How many nodes are currently used by the jobs?
+        - How many nodes are currently in used by other jobs?
     - Submit a job to run *myprogram* successfully, asking for as many nodes as possible so that your job can run right now (unless another competing job shows up in the nick of time!)
     - Inspect the state of the queue.
 Is your job running?

-SIMULATOR GOES HERE
+SIMULATOR GOES HERE: ./TestServer --node 10 --pp_name myprogram --pp_seqwork 7200 --pp_parwork 72000 --tracefile rightnow

 ### Take-away

-Inspecting the batch queue to see what one can run right now on idle nodes can be helpful
+Inspecting the batch queue to see what one can run right now on idle nodes can be helpful in practice!

 ---